 Lush and Tropical

 A compact plant with a big impact, African violet satisfies a plant lover's desire to grow without requiring extensive care.
 Although they are hardy enough to grow outdoors in U.S. Department of Agriculture zones 11 and 12, African violets are grown almost entirely as houseplants.
 A full-sized plant typically measures 6 to 9 inches in both height and width.
-With dark green, thick, hairy leaves and star-shaped blossoms of white, pink, purple, blue or white, the African violet makes a lush, tropical impression in an environment that might be anything but so.
+With dark green, thick, hairy leaves and star-shaped blossoms of white, pink, purple or blue, the African violet makes a lush, tropical impression in an environment that might be anything but so.

 A True Windowsill Plant